Getting married allows for a special enrollment period.

 How to get started:

-When you’re navigating your different coverage options, there are a few things you’ll need to take into consideration, such as your (and your spouse’s) current health status and coverage situation.
-You’ll want to keep these things in mind when comparing coverage options:
+When browsing through the different coverage options, there are a few things you should take into consideration, such as you and your new spouse’s current health status and coverage situation.
+Make sure to keep these things in mind while comparing insurance plans:

 - Number of family doctor visits per year

 - Prescription medications

 - Whether you want to keep your current doctor or change providers

 - Medical history on both sides of the family

 - Family planning

 If you’re both covered through your employers, you may be able to add your spouse to your plan or join theirs.
 Joint plans may be a good option since you’ll be more likely to reach your deductible if both your health expenses count toward a single amount.
 Be proactive and meet with your company’s human resource manager about the costs and benefits of this option.